hiltmon/hiltmon.com/source/_posts/2013-03-19-rss-address-change.markdown

 New subscribers will get the new link when you subscribe from my toolbar or your browser bar.

-The feed at Feedburner will continue to work until the Google actually kills it (it picks up the data directly from my feed anyway).
+The feed at Feedburner will continue to work for a while, then redirect you to the old one (it picks up the data directly from my feed anyway).
 And you can always get notified of new posts by following me at [Twitter]((http://twitter.com/hiltmon), [App.Net](http://alpha.app.net/hiltmon) or [Facebook](https://www.facebook.com/hiltmoncom).

 I know it's a pain to make this change, but re-subscribing means I have one less terminally ill Google service for us to rely on and you have one less channel where Google tracks you.